Reds vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and Spencer Steer take the field against Mike Moustakas and the Los Angeles Angels on Monday at Angel Stadium of Anaheim.
+Shohei Ohtani and Spencer Steer will look to continue their recent offensive production when the Los Angeles Angels and Cincinnati Reds meet at Angel Stadium of Anaheim on Tuesday, at 9:38 PM ET.

-Bookmakers list the Angels as -135 favorites on the moneyline, while giving the underdog Reds +110 moneyline odds to win.
-The over/under is 9 runs for this game.
+The Angels are favored in this one, at -145, while the underdog Reds have +120 odds to win.
+The matchup's over/under is set at 9 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.